Simulating intelligent agents within realistic environments.

 The NRP is the only open-source platform with concrete ties to neuroscience and the only one aiming to run large-scale simulations of spiking neural networks.

 Simulation is used in neuroscience as a tool to improve and refine brain models.
 By enabling the creation of closed action-perception-cognition loops in embodied settings, the NRP allows neuroscientists to observe and analyse emergent behavioural patterns in virtual agents controlled by specific models of brain architecture and functions.
-This provides them with the extraordinary opportunity to test and refine these models iteratively, without the many approximations entailed by simulating the brain decoupled from the body.
+This gives them the extraordinary opportunity to test and refine these models iteratively without the many approximations entailed by simulating the brain decoupled from the body.

 Neuroscientists are using the NRP for:

 - Iterative testing and refining of functional brain models